0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 administration will take a similar path.

-The media, press, bloggers and social media are free to criticize the political establishment; its a national pastime.
+The media, press, bloggers and social media are free to criticize the political establishment; it's a national pastime.
 The Daily Show and Colbert Report are built on getting laughs from the deep cynicism of the Left.
-I post my criticism to my site, twitter, etc and don't expect the police to visit my house, my work, or to worry about them asking about the post the next time I get pulled over for a traffic infringement or at border control.
+I post my criticism to my site, twitter, etc. and don't expect the police to visit my house, my work, or to worry about them asking about the post the next time I get pulled over for a traffic infringement or at border control.
 I'm relaxed when expressing my views, I go to protests and engage in local politics.
 I consider these acts to be part of my